mdlerch/git_for_jsm/slides/git2.md

  . . .

 - `git` is software you run on your computer
-- Keep track of history of your project
+- Keep track of history of your project in the form of commits
 - Connect to and integrate changes in other repositories